Please send appeals to:

-Il was a reporter for the now-defunct far-left magazine Devrimci Emek, and had previously been its editor in chief from 1993 to 1994.
-Court documents state that Il was arrested and charged under Article 168/2 of the Penal Code for alleged membership in the Turkish Communist Leninist Labor Party's (TKEP-L) youth organization.
-The prosecution also alleged that he rented a house in December 1994 for the TKEP-L, stored weapons for the organization, and possessed a counterfeit I.D.
+Il was a reporter for the now defunct far-left magazine Devrimci Emek and served as its editor from 1993 to 1994.
+Court documents state that Il was arrested and charged under Article 168/2 of the penal code for alleged membership in the Turkish Communist Leninist Labor Party’s (TKEP-L) youth organization.
+The prosecution also alleged that in December 1994 he rented a house for the TKEP-L, stored weapons for the organization, and possessed a counterfeit I.D.

-Il's colleagues at Devrimci Emek told CPJ that he was prosecuted on the basis of articles published in the magazine during his tenure as editor.
-In response to an inquiry from CPJ, the Ministry of Justice stated that Il was convicted "according to amended Article 8/1 of the Anti-Terror Law [disseminating separatist propaganda], and not according to Article 168 of the Penal Code[.]"
-He is in Byrampasa Prison.
+Il’s colleagues at Devrimci Emek told CPJ that he was prosecuted on the basis of articles published in the magazine during his tenure as editor.
+In response to an inquiry from CPJ, the Ministry of Justice stated that Il was convicted “according to amended Article 8/1 of the Anti-Terror Law [disseminating separatist propaganda] and not according to Article 168 of the penal code.”